Information on how to find work in the UK

 Please note that although the Home Office have a registered list of employer sponsors for the Tier 2 (General) visa, some of these employers may only choose to sponsor for particular levels of position or certain roles.

 We would also recommend checking out the Student Circus website, where UK opportunities with employers sponsoring the Tier 2 visa are advertised.

 I am interested in setting up my own business in the UK.
 Is this possible?

 Yes!
-Under the Tier 1 (Graduate Entrepreneur) visa, UK graduates are currently permitted to remain in the UK to set up a business.
+Under the Start-up Visa scheme, UK graduates are currently permitted to remain in the UK to set up a business.

 BCU can support you to start-up, scale and replicate commercial and social enterprise initiatives through our Enterprise and Entrepreneurship service.
 It runs activities, including monthly meet-ups, and start-up programmes as well as keeping you updated through regular newsletters.

 You can sign-up to the Enterprise and Entrepreneurship mailing list HERE to receive information on the activities we run as well as programme deadlines.

 BCU has a central role in identifying suitable graduates, who have developed business ideas, and supporting them.
 Endorsements are limited to 20 for each participating institution per year that last for 12 months and 20 renewals that extend the Visas for another 12 months.
 BCU offers a variety of courses that are directly linked with entrepreneurship as well as curricular modules and extra-curricular activities that encourage cross-disciplinary entrepreneurial thinking.
 Since 2013, BCU has supported more than 64 graduates that stayed in the UK to run their businesses.
 Many of which are still living in the UK after having successfully applied for the TIER 1 Entrepreneur Visa